 “The greatest medicine of all is teaching people not to need it,” he said.

-Another Movember has come and gone, and with it the moustaches men grow to raise awareness about men’s health.
-But a full 17 years after the movement was first launched, many men still aren’t taking basic care of themselves.
+Another Movember is here, and with it the funny mustaches men will grow to raise awareness about men’s health.
+But 18 years after the movement was first launched, many men still aren’t taking basic care of themselves.

 According to surveys conducted by Cleveland Clinic Abu Dhabi, 40 percent of men have never been for a regular health check-up, while 57 percent said they would only visit a doctor if they were seriously ill.